Christian Foundation donates sanitary pads to pupils at Teshie | Ghana News Agency

 The beneficiaries were drawn from Junior High Schools (JHS) upper primary levels in the Teshie, Soogo, Kperigu, Zeroga, Ankpaliga and Agaago all within the Teshie Circuit of the Bawku West District.

-Their male colleagues were also schooled on the negative effects of hard drugs and the need for them to stay away from illicit medicines and drug abuse.
+Their male colleagues were also schooled on the negative effects of hard drugs and the need for them to stay away from illicit medicines and drugs abuse.

 Mr Djirackor said the gesture was to assist the adolescent girls to undergo hygienic and healthy menstrual periods, as some of them could not afford sanitary pads and, therefore, resorted to the use of toilet rolls, rags and cotton wools among other unhygienic materials during their monthly flow, which he noted exposed them to infections.